VimDrones/Vimdrones-Docs/docs/setup.md

     * Please check the number the drones
     * Please check the airframe od the drones, especially for the propeller guard, propeller and the motor
 * Flight Path preparation
-    * Use Vimdrones Designer to design the Flight path,save the .blend file and export the data
+    * Use Vimdrones Designer to design the Flight path, save the .blend file and export the data

 ## Pre-Flight Setup Procedure
 * Power the wifi router, connect the wifi router and PoE power supply with a network cable